denizgenc/my-public-notes/security/web_security_malcolm_mcdonald/ch03_how_browsers_work.md

 JavaScript is found within `<script>` tags - either defined inline, or (more usually) referenced as an external resource and fetched on page load.

-The default behaviour is to immediately execute JavaScript in when the corresponding `<script>` tag is parsed into a DOM node.
+The default behaviour is to immediately execute JavaScript when the corresponding `<script>` tag is parsed into a DOM node.
 This is a problem if the rest of the HTML document hasn't been parsed into the tree, as the JavaScript may attempt to interact with elements in the tree that are not there yet.
-To fix this, `<script>` tags usually have a `defer` attribute, which means the JavaScript is only executed once the DOM has been constructed.
+To fix this, `<script>` tags usually have a `defer` attribute, which means the JavaScript is only executed once all the HTML is parsed into the DOM.